 The Parent Bank maintains its book of account and prepares their statutory condensed consolidated financial statements in Turkish Lira ("TL") in accordance with the accounting principles as promulgated by the Banking Regulation and Supervision Agency ("BRSA"), Capital Markets Board of Turkey, the Turkish Commercial Code and tax legislation.
 The accompanying condensed consolidated financial statements are derived from statutory condensed consolidated financial statements with adjustments and reclassifications for the purpose of fair presentation in accordance with IFRS.
 The subsidiary maintains its books of accounts based on statutory rules and regulations applicable in its jurisdiction.
-The accompanying condensed consolidated financial statements are derived from statutory financial statements with adjustments and reclassifications For the purpose of fair presentation in accordance with IFRS.
-The condensed consolidated financial statements were authorised for issue by the Group's management on 20 August 2021.
+The accompanying condensed consolidated financial statements are derived from statutory financial statements are derived from statutory financial statements are derived from statutory financial statements are derived from statutory financial statements are derived from statutory financial statements are derived from statutory financial statements are derived from statutory financial statements with adjustments and reclassifications For the purpose of fair presentation in accordance with IFRS.
+The condensed consolidated financial statements were authorised for issue by the Group's management on 31 March 2022.